-Plans and Projects Plans and Projects Activity Description Potential Pressure(s) No other plans or The impact of future plans or projects will N/A projects known to require assessment in their own right, including be occurring within accounting for any in-combination effects, Erme Estuary MCZ alongside existing activities.
+Plans and Projects Activity Description Potential Pressure(s) No other plans or The impact of future plans or projects will N/A projects known to require assessment in their own right, including be occurring within accounting for any in-combination effects, Erme Estuary MCZ alongside existing activities.
 Other activities bein g considered Activity Description Potential Pressure(s) Crab tiling There is no evidence that this activity is Abrasion/disturbance currently occurring.
-Additionally, as the of the substrate on the activities assessed (section 5) are occurring at surface of the seabed a low level and not in the intertidal, it is thought there is no in-combination effect.
-Habitat structure Bait digging Activity may be occurring, but only at low levels changes - removal of and limited locations.
+Additionally, as the of the substrate on the activities assessed (section 5) are not surface of the seabed occurring in the intertidal it is thought there is no in-combination effect Habitat structure Bait digging Activity may be occurring, but only at low levels changes - removal of and limited locations.
 Additionally, as the substratum (extraction) activities assessed (section 5) are not occurring in the intertidal it is thought there is Penetration and/or no in-combination effect. disturbance of the Static - fixed nets: This activity is currently not permitted to take substratum below the Gill nets, Trammels, place within the Erme Estuary MCZ as it falls surface of the seabed, Entangling under the D&S IFCA Netting Permit Byelaw.
-In including abrasion the estuary landward of the coordinates set out in Annex 1, Figure 3, a permit holder or named Removal of non-target Passive - nets: Drift representative is not authorised to use any net species nets (demersal) other than a seine net (alongside additional conditions outlined in the Permit Conditions).
-Removal of target Seine nets and Therefore no in-combination effect is thought species other; Shrimp push to be possible. nets, fyke and Changes in suspended stakenets, ring nets solids (water clarity) 11 1 12 Aut to the second of the secon Smotharing and Hand working Activity is occurring, but only at low levels in Smothering and (access from the intertidal.
-It is therefore thought there is no siltation rate changes land/access from in-combination effect.
-(Light) vessel) Thousing a suidence that this settinity is Genetic modification & Beach seine netting There is no evidence that this activity is translocation of currently occurring.
-Therefore, it is thought indigenous species there is no in-combination effect. indigenous species
+In including abrasion the estuary landward of the coordinates set out Passive - nets: Drift in Annex 1, Figure 3, a permit holder or named Removal of non-target nets (demersal) representative is not authorised to use any net species other than a seine net (alongside further Domoval of target conditions outlined in the Netting Permit Removal of target Seine nets and Conditions).
+Therefore no in-combination effect species other; Shrimp push is thought to be possible.

-Aquaculture There is no evidence that this activity is currently occurring.
-Therefore it is thought Introduction of there is no in-combination effect. microbial pathogens Introduction or spread of invasive non indigenous species
+Table 5 - Relevant activities occurring in or close to the site nets, fyke and stakenets, ring nets Changes in suspended solids (water clarity) Hand working (access from land/access from vessel) Activity is occurring, but only at low levels.
+Therefore, it is thought there is no in- combination effect.
+Smothering and siltation rate changes (Light) Seine netting There is no evidence that this activity is currently occurring.
+Therefore, it is thought there is no in-combination effect.
+Genetic modification & translocation of indigenous species Aquaculture There is no evidence that this activity is currently occurring.
+Therefore, it is thought there is no in-combination effect.
+Introduction of microbial pathogens Introduction or spread of invasive non indigenous species